-Harper has received multiple fellowships from Yaddo and the MacDowell Colony, and was profiled by The Root as part of their 2011 city series on Los Angeles’ black literary giants.
-A graduate of Brown University and the University of Southern California, Harper is on the faculty at Spalding University’s low-residency MFA in Writing Program.
-She lives in Los Angeles, where she is currently at work on a new novel and several TV/film projects.
+Harper has received multiple fellowships from Yaddo and MacDowell, and was profiled by The Root as part of their city series on Los Angeles’ Black literary giants.
+A graduate of Brown University and the University of Southern California, Harper is on the faculty at Spalding University’s Naslund-Mann Graduate School of Writing.
+She lives in Los Angeles, where she is currently at work on several new projects.